-Victoria is a civil and commercial practitioner with a particular focus on pensions, employment, commercial and financial services disputes.
+Victoria is a civil and commercial practitioner with a particular focus on pensions, employment and commercial disputes.
+She is ranked as a rising star by the Legal 500 in both Pensions and Employment.

-She regularly appears in courts and tribunals and has represented clients in the Court of Appeal, High Court, Employment Appeal Tribunal, County Court and Employment Tribunal.
-Victoria also has significant international experience, and has worked on cases involving the European Patent Office and the Astana International Financial Centre.
+She regularly appears as sole counsel in courts and tribunals and has represented clients in the Court of Appeal, High Court and Employment Appeal Tribunal.
+Victoria also has significant international experience, and has appeared before the World Bank Administrative Tribunal and the Organisation of American States Administrative Tribunal.
 Victoria acts for and against individuals, public authorities, FTSE 100 companies, senior executives, major financial institutions and NHS Trusts.

-Victoria is frequently instructed by global and national companies, including those listed in the FTSE 250.
+Victoria is frequently instructed by global and national companies, including those listed in the FTSE 100.
 Victoria is also experienced in acting for public authorities and local governments, including Transport for London and the Prison Service.
-She regularly represents individual claimants and unions, such as Unite and GMB, as well as being Standing Counsel to the British Association of Journalists.
+She regularly represents individual claimants, senior executives and unions, such as Unite and GMB.

 Victoria’s advisory practice spans opinions and policy drafting, covering both black letter law and topical matters such as social media and dress code policies.
 She is familiar with exit negotiations on behalf of employees and employers, as well as advising during disciplinary and/or grievance processes.